-Please ask Jessica Stoller for the Evaluation of Graduate Coursework Taken at Another Institution form.
+Please ask the graduate student service advisors for the Evaluation of Graduate Coursework Taken at Another Institution form.
 On the form, you will need to include the grade you received in the course, along with a course description.
-When complete, submit the form to Jessica Stoller.
-She will submit the form to the Graduate Advisor and email you the result.
+When complete, return the form to the graduate student service advisors.
+They will submit the form to the Graduate Advisor and email you the result.

 The undergraduate proficiency requirements are courses in four fundamental areas of computer science, and mathematics.
 These requirements are described on the Master’s and PhD degree requirements pages.
 Students must complete all proficiency requirements before graduating.

 The undergraduate proficiency requirements form will be sent out to all students in Fall Quarter through the GGCS listserve.
 Follow the instructions in the email to submit the form.
 Your results will be emailed back to you after the Graduate Advisor has reviewed your form.

 The classes at UC Davis that fulfill the undergraduate proficiency requirements are listed on the Master’s and PhD degree requirements pages.
 You may take either the upper division (100-199) or graduate (200-299) level course to fulfill the requirement.
 See the table below for graduate level course options.
 If you are unsure if a course fulfills the requirement, see the graduate student service advisors.

 |Programming Languages||ECS 140A||ECS 240|

 |Theoretical Foundations||ECS 120; ECS 122A||ECS 220; ECS 222A|

 |Probability||ECS 132; MAT 135A; STA 131A||MAT 235A; STA 200A|